cesarnml/aws-certified-cloud-practioner-guide/MyNotes.md

 ### Chapter 01 - What is Cloud Computing?

 - Old days:
-  - Host the entire infrastructure
+  - Host entire infrastructure on-premise
-  - Hire a group of developers
+  - Hire a group of developers and IT guys to setup/maintain infrastructure
   - Design, build and host app

 #### What is cloud computing?

-- AWS (Amazon Web Services)
+- `AWS` (Amazon Web Services)
-- HA (High Availability)
+- `HA` (High Availability)

 - **6 Advantages of Cloud Computing** (MEMORIZE)
   1. Trade capital expense for variable expense